 Opioids cause coma and respiratory depression.
 The potentially fatal dose of codeine is 10 mg/kg, and of hydrocodone is 1-5 mg/kg.
 Narcotics cause depression in mental status and directly act on the brain’s respiratory centre to depress respiration.
 A long-acting opioid like OxyContin® could have peak effects in a small child as long as 18-24 hours after ingestion.
 Therefore, ingestions should be treated with careful monitoring, supportive care, and administration of naloxone as needed.

-These cause coma, seizures, ventricular dysrhythmias, hypoglycaemia.
-Beta-blockers will decrease heart rate but fortunately are unlikely to bring an otherwise healthy toddler’s heart rate below its intrinsic rate.
-Of greater concern is the development of hypoglycemia due to blockage of glycogenolysis and depression in mental status in the more lipid soluble agents that cross the blood-brain barrier.
+These cause coma, seizures, ventricular dysrhythmias, and hypoglycaemia.
+Beta-blockers will decrease heart rate but, fortunately, are unlikely to bring an otherwise healthy toddler’s heart rate below its intrinsic rate.
+Of greater concern is the development of hypoglycemia due to blockage of glycogenolysis and depression in mental status in the more lipid-soluble agents that cross the blood-brain barrier.